IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/brian-rinaldi.md

 ## How would you recommend somebody to start learning web development?

 The great things is that web development is one of those things where there are few barriers to learn by doing.
 You have a browser and you have a text editor (or there are tons of free code editors), so you have everything you need to start trying.
-There are tons of interactive courses available like [CodeSchool](https://www.codeschool.com) or [CodeAcademy](https://www.codecademy.com).
-There are tons of books from places like [O'Reilly](http://www.oreilly.com) (I am a book learner, so I favor this method).
-There are even tons of videos on places like [PluralSight](https://www.pluralsight.com).
+There are tons of interactive courses available like <a class="link link--special" href="https://www.codeschool.com" target="_blank" rel="noopener">CodeSchool</a> or <a class="link link--special" href="https://www.codecademy.com" target="_blank" rel="noopener">CodeAcademy</a>.
+There are tons of books from places like <a class="link link--special" href="http://www.oreilly.com" target="_blank" rel="noopener">O'Reilly</a> (I am a book learner, so I favor this method).
+There are even tons of videos on places like <a class="link link--special" href="https://www.pluralsight.com" target="_blank" rel="noopener">PluralSight</a>.
 The key thing is, no matter what type of learner you are, there are resources for you to learn and you already have the tools you need to try it out.

 ## What are the things you would like to have known when you first started?